-At the onset of the calls being declared, you need to first register for the CDPI Process.
-Make sure you do that at the earliest to avoid any delays.
+Firstly, make sure you do register for the CDPI process at the earliest to avoid any delays.
 The NMIMS Process has 3 major parts:

 NMIMS CDPI Process